The

 Spanning Paul Bunyan & Library Parks, Downtown, and the Lake Bemidji South Shore

-Paul Bunyan Pixel Christmas Tree, Giving Ornament of Dreams, Family Fun Display, Winter Fun Display, Wings of Joy & Holiday Firepits.
+Paul Bunyan Pixel Christmas Tree, Giving Ornament of Dreams, Family Fun Display, Winter Fun Display, Angel Wings, Holiday Firepits

 Other Illuminated Features: